medavox/tuki-nuwa.old/text/English Derivational Prefixes.md

 sym | together, with | symbol
-tele | at a distance | television trans | across, from one place to another | transatlantic, transverse twi | two | twilight tri | three | tricycle ultra | beyond, extremely | ultraviolet, ultrasonic un  | not, opposite of | unnecessary, unequal reverse action, deprive of, release from | undo, untie under | below, beneath, lower in grade/dignity, lesser, insufficient | underachieve, underground, underpass uni | one | unicycle up | to make something more, higher or better | upgrade
+tele | at a distance | television trans | across, from one place to another | transatlantic, transverse ultra | beyond, extremely | ultraviolet, ultrasonic un  | not, opposite of | unnecessary, unequal
+ | reverse action, deprive of, release from | undo, untie
+under | below, beneath, lower in grade/dignity, lesser, insufficient | underachieve, underground, underpass uni | one | unicycle up | to make something more, higher or better | upgrade